rixrix/stencil/README.md

 ## Development Workflow

 This boilerplate comes with a simple and running example found in `app/main` folder.

-Check the following files and folders when you want to add another functionality.
+However, check the following files and folders when you want to add another functionality.

+* `app/<your-new-folder-here/>`
 * `app/stencil.ts` - Include your new AngularJS controller, its module name and possibly add the route to your new controller and template.
 * `app/styles/index.styl` - If you want to use `Stylus` for your CSS styling then update this file, otherwise just use a regular CSS file and leave this file as is.